milimarg/epitech-dump-for-everyone/README.md

 ## To do

 - [ ] Add CSFML in zypper-based packages
-- [ ] Add Raylib dependencies in pacman-based and zypper-based packages
 - [ ] Add Haskell Compiler in pacman-based packages

 ## Tested on